#430: Delightful Machine Learning Apps with Gradio Transcript

 28:47 Yeah.

-28:47 So yeah, there's a couple of demos, for example, like connecting to like databases and stuff.
+28:47 So, yeah, there's a couple of demos, for example, like, connecting to, like, databases and stuff.

-28:52 You can connect to us three if you wanted to, right?
+28:52 You can connect to S3 if you wanted to, right?

-28:54 Like you're not, I don't know exactly where they are now, but yeah.
+28:55 I don't know exactly where they are now, but yeah.

-28:57 It's gotta be one.
+28:57 It's got to be one.

-29:00 I'll click, find some S3 stuff.
+29:01 I'll click, I'll find some S3 stuff.

-29:05 So one of the things people may be wondering, and the fact that I don't see a pricing up at the top, it might be a big hint here.
+29:05 So, one of the things people may be wondering, and the fact that I don't see a pricing up at the top,

 29:12 What's the business model?